-Having incorporated consideration of sustainability matters, the Group will continue to put in efforts to manage the ESG risks and opportunities relevant to its businesses, with a specific focus on Material Sustainability Matters.
-Ongoing assessment and consideration will also be undertaken to identify and evaluate any emerging ESG risks or opportunities, in addition to the Group's established risk management process which focuses on strategic, operational and financial risks, to enhance the long-term value creation of the Group.
+The Group will keep working to manage the ESG risks and opportunities that are pertinent to its operations after taking sustainability issues into account, with a particular emphasis on Material Sustainability Matters.
+Along with the Group's established risk management process, which focuses on strategic, operational, and financial risks, in order to improve the Group's long-term value creation, ongoing assessment and consideration will also be made to identify cand evaluate any emerging ESG risks or opportunities.

-The Group is committed to building upon its sustainability measures as part of its corporate responsibility to stakeholders and will continue to adapt to changes in business models, structures and strategies to remain resilient.
+The Group is dedicated to expanding its sustainability initiatives as part of its corporate duty to stakeholders, and it will keep adjusting to shifts in business models, organizational structures, and tactics in order to stay resilient.